MT-GoCode/VdebuggerFollowup/README.md

 ```
 ### LVBench:
 ```
-conda deactivate
 conda create -n lvbench-dl python=3.10 -y

-pip install video2dataset # let this install whatever torch it whats.
+pip install yt-dlp

-cd ./VIPER/datasets
+cd VIPER/datasets
 git clone https://github.com/THUDM/LVBench.git
 cd LVBench/data
 wget https://huggingface.co/datasets/THUDM/LVBench/resolve/main/video_info.meta.jsonl
 cd ../scripts

-# ensure ffmpeg is installed -- see appendix setup
+# ensure ffmpeg is installed before this next step -- see appendix setup
 ```
 Inside scripts folder, the authors of LVBench provided a download.sh script, but it is lacking in a few spots, namely its ability to use a cookies file to download from youtube and recoding videos.

-I recommend creating a new_download.sh in scripts/ and running this:
+I recommend creating a new_download.sh in scripts/ as follows, and running it.
+This is NOT the last step.

+Youtube downloading is a very inexact science.
+Here are some tips:
+- make sure to drop a cookies.txt file right next to the new_download.sh before running.
+Without this, you may be able to download a few videos but it'll fail eventually as youtube starts asking to prove you're not a bot. you can retrieve youtube's cookies with the "Get cookies.txt LOCALLY" chrome extension
+- You may get a variety of errors. the ones that are not bot-related or simply the yt video is no longer available may go away just by trying again.
+So you can run this downloading script twice or thrice.
+I was able to get almost all videos by running this script twice save for 5 copyright-striked video.
 ```
 #!/bin/bash